Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Morawetz Estimates

 as desired, proving \zcref[noname]{eq:Morawetz:RHS:estimate:curvature-terms}. \end{proof}

-We also need a similar estimate within the trapping region that is adapted to the use of pseudo-differential operators. \begin{lemma} Let $\widetilde{\MorawetzVF}, \widetilde{\MorawetzLagrangeCorr}$ be as chosen in \zcref[cap]{prop:Morawetz:outside-trapping:KCurrent-coercive}, and let $\psi$ be a solution to the model problem in \zcref[noname]{eq:model-problem-gRW}.
+We also need a similar estimate within the trapping region adapted to pseudo-differential operators. \begin{lemma} Let $\widetilde{\MorawetzVF}, \widetilde{\MorawetzLagrangeCorr}$ be as chosen in \zcref[cap]{prop:Morawetz:outside-trapping:KCurrent-coercive}, and let $\psi$ be a solution to the model problem in \zcref[noname]{eq:model-problem-gRW}.
 In addition, consider $\dot{\chi}=\dot{\chi}(r)$ such that

 where $\TrappedSet_{M,a,\Lambda}\subset \{\abs*{r-3M}<\delta_{\operatorname{trap}}\}$.
 Then,

 and

 \end{lemma} \begin{proof} As we will see, we will only need extremely rough properties of the multipliers to prove this lemma.
 Thus, let us define